May 2025

 Panoramic view of a livestock handling facility.
 A silver pickup truck with a trailer is parked in a gravel lot in the foreground.
 Behind the truck is a large, open-sided metal structure, divided into pens, presumably for holding cattle.
 The sky is mostly sunny with some clouds.
 The overall impression is of a rural agricultural setting.

-After what seeming like half and hour a drover came, but did not seem to know what to do, two work colleages came and drove the sheep into their holding pen whilst Charlie handed the other our sheep and goat transit book paperwork.
+After what appeared to be a half hour, a drover arrived, but he appeared to be unsure of what to do.
+Two work colleges arrived and drove the sheep into their holding pen, while Charlie handed the sheep and goat transit book paperwork.

 Sheep pen in a livestock market or farm.
 Several sheep are visible within metal pens, with a larger, open-roofed shed providing shelter overhead.
 The foreground features rusty metal gates and fencing, suggesting age and wear.
 The overall impression is that of a working agricultural setting, perhaps a livestock auction or holding area.